leeds-bag/bag_wiki/docs/conda_setup.md

 Author: Callum Smith, Oct 2025 (last updated: Oct 2025)

 ## What is Mamba?
-Mamba is a fast, robust, and user-friendly package manager for managing environments and packages in the Conda ecosystem.
+You might have heard of Conda (Anacond), a package management software for Python.
+Mamba is the newer, faster, more robust, and more user-friendly package manager for managing environments and packages than traditional Conda.
 It is a drop-in replacement for the Conda command-line tool, written in C++ for speed and efficiency.
-Mamba uses the same environment and package specifications as Conda, but resolves dependencies and installs packages much faster, making it ideal for scientific computing, data science, and reproducible research.
+Mamba uses the same environment and package specifications as Conda, but resolves dependencies and installs packages much faster.

 ### Why Use Mamba?
 - **Speed**: Mamba is significantly faster than Conda, especially for solving complex dependencies and installing large packages.